-12. Arrival in Auckland
+13. Arrival in Auckland

 Make sure you send your flight details to us as soon as you have booked your flights!
 We would hate for you to arrive and us not being there to pick you up.
-Look closely at your tickets as it is often an entire day ahead as NZ is the first place to see each new day!
+Look closely at your tickets as it is often an entire day ahead as NZ is the first place in the world to see each new day!

 Auckland airport is very small in comparison to other airports around the world, so you shouldn't get lost.
-Walk out the arrivals door and keep to your left.
+Once you have cleard security walk out the arrivals door and keep to your right.
 You will need to make your way to the domestic terminal to catch your next flight to Nelson.
 As you exit the International Terminal there is a free bus that will take you to the Domestic Terminal.
 It leaves every 15 minutes from just outside the main building.
 Alternatively, you can walk to the domestic terminal.
 This will take you about 10-15 minutes and you just follow the green line painted on the footpath.
 We can contract our partners (OK Welcome) www.oknz.co.nz to pick you up and help you with the transfer if you wish.
 Once you have arrived at the Domestic terminal you may have to check in for your next flight at the self-help kiosk or if your flights are on one ticket you can just drop off your bags at the counter.
+When flying into Nelson, there will not be security controls before your flight, as New Zealand only has security controls on international and major domestic flights.